Who We Are

 - 2030 Agenda

 The Brussels-Capital Region and RainbowHouse Brussels have developed a toolbox that aims at creating safe(r) spaces for people with a migrant background who identify as LGBTQI+*.
-This toolbox has been developed to help bridge a gap between LGBTQI+ people with a migrant background in accessing frontline services.
+This toolbox has been developed to help bridge a gap between LGBTQI+ people with a migrant background and frontline services in urban contexts.

-The 4 sections of the toolbox have been developed for all frontline workers, especially those that have little time or resources at hand.
+The different sections of the toolbox have been developed for all frontline workers, especially those that have little time or resources at hand.
 RainbowHouse has structured the toolbox to be both informative and practical, opting to use accessible language and simple exercises that are accessible to everyone, regardless of their level of education.
 It will come fully equipped with an awareness raising strategy, consisting of video’s, flyers and a poster!

 The toolbox does not aim to achieve the impossible task of giving a foolproof recipe of how to act when meeting someone who combines a specific set of intersectional identities.
 It has chosen however, to focus on ways to adjust one’s attitude and behaviors to create a safe(r) environment, especially in multicultural contexts.